-If you want to add a farmhouse vibe to new or existing furnishings or bring a vintage feel to older pieces that need a fresh coat of paint, you may be experiencing a mental milk paint vs chalk paint battle as you weigh your options.
+If you want to add a farmhouse vibe to new or existing furnishings or bring to life a vintage makeover to an older piece of furniture that needs a top coat of paint, you may be experiencing a mental milk paint vs chalk paint battle as you weigh your options.
 The truth is, both milk paint and chalk paint offer a great alternative to regular paints.
 But since they imbue a similar distressed look, most people don’t even know there’s a difference or what sets them apart from each other.
-So, to set the record straight, here’s what you need to know about milk paint, chalk paint and the differences between the two — and why milk paint is almost certainly the better option for your projects.
+So, to set the record straight here’s what you need to know about milk paint, chalk paint, and the differences between the two — and why milk paint is almost certainly the better option for your DIY projects.

-When human beings first began experimenting with cave art and adding color to their artifacts thousands of years ago, they did so with a type of milk paint — one of the first paints humans ever created.
-Today, paint products like those made by The Real Milk Paint Co. use a combination of casein (a protein found in milk), limestone and natural plant fillers with pigments.
-This combination of ingredients makes an eco-friendly option for restoration and home decorating projects.
+When human beings first began experimenting with cave art and adding color to their artifacts thousands of years ago, they did so with a type of milk paint, which was one of the first paints humans ever created.
+Today, paint products like those made by The Real Milk Paint Company use a combination of casein (a protein found in milk), limestone, and natural plant fillers with pigments.

-Unlike milk paints, chalk paints are a relatively new medium.
-Developed by Annie Sloan in the late 20th century, chalk paints have a matte finish designed to replicate the look of chalk due to the calcium carbonate content in the formulation.
-Although Chalk Paint refers to a specific proprietary blend created by Sloan, other companies produce mixtures they call chalk paint due to use of chalk or plaster of paris in their formulations.
+Chalk Paint is a relatively new product that was developed by a woman named Annie Sloan in the late twentieth century.
+It has a matte finish that’s designed to replicate the look of chalk, and this comes from the calcium carbonate content in the paint.
+Although the name Chalk Paint refers to a specific and proprietary blend created by Ms. Sloan titled Annie Sloan Chalk Paint, there are also other mixtures out there that call themselves chalk paint because they’re created by adding chalk or plaster of Paris to existing paints, typically acrylic.

-Both chalk paint and milk paint work on a similar array of surfaces, though they typically have different applications.
-For instance, chalk paint is generally used for coating furniture projects, such as handmade chairs or upcycled sideboards.
-Milk paints such as Real Milk Paint, however, look great not only on furniture like chalk paint but also walls, flooring, cabinetry, doors and wooden instruments.
+Both chalk paint and milk paintwork on a similar array of surfaces, though they typically have different applications.
+For instance, chalk paint is generally used for coating furniture projects, such as handmade chairs or up-cycled sideboards.
+Milk paints such as Real Milk Paint, however, look great not only on furniture like chalk paint but also walls, flooring, kitchen cabinets, doors, and wooden instruments.
 With that in mind, suitable materials for coverage by both milk paints and chalk paints include:

 - Metal (rusty metal works especially well)